ZeroZone

-ZeroZone is a graphic adventure game in which the player assumes the position of a character who must unravel the truth about his father's death.
+ZeroZone is a graphic adventure game where the player plays a character who must unravel the truth about his father's death.

 Plot

 Players play as Stan Gonzo, who receives a will from his father, whom he has never before met.
 Stan assumes his role as leader of the largest cyber technology company, the Kanary, and tries to unravel how his dad died, who he was, and what to do next.

 The game starts when Stan is already sitting in his office in the Kanary where a police officer asks if he has any information to further the investigation into his father's murder.

 Stan's own investigation starts by looking around the Kanary and meeting the rest of his family.

 Gameplay

 Players move around the ZeroZone world through a semi-3D interface, that lets players look 360 degrees around with panorama like scenery.
 Players move around by clicking a section of the panorama image, to go to another semi-3D panorama scene; the game advances in the same style.

 Game obstacles are mainly solving puzzles, find clues and talking and interacting with other people.
 Some 1st person shooting action comes around every now and then, but this is more to further the plot than true fighting.

 The ZeroZone virtual world is quite large, with many places to visit.
 Players can communicate with almost all people in the game, often they reveal clues or give hints on what to do next.